 Here’s what you can do:

-Throw it out — in the outdoor trash if you have to do.
+Throw it out — in the outdoor trash if you have to.
 Worried about waste?
 Don’t be.
 Worry about your health.
-My mum taught me that it’s wasted food anyway, if you eat it but you don’t want it.
+My mum taught me that eating unwanted food is wasting food anyway.

-I hope that these three strategies can help you tackle Halloween, and the entire holiday season, with a sense of calm.
+I hope that these three strategies are helpful as you tackle Halloween, and the entire holiday season, with a sense of calm.
 Trust in your body and, no matter what happens, remember to be patient and kind to yourself as you continue to tweak your healthy-living routines.